marciadev/marciadev/README.md

 ![I'm a Full Stack Web Developer and English Language Teacher](https://i1.wp.com/blog.logrocket.com/wp-content/uploads/2020/08/Dino_non-birthday_version.gif?resize=730%2C231&ssl=1)

 ## Glad to see you here!
-I’m currently working on a project for Henry's bootcamp.
+I’m currently working as Teaching Assistant at Henry's bootcamp.

 Love interacting with the community, share knowledge and learn new things.